 Note that some requests cannot be questioned.
 For instance, a blind tenant with a seeing eye dog must be taken at face value; you cannot require them to fill out a reasonable accommodation form.
 For emotional or other hidden disability, you can require third party verification.

-Landlords are free to say “no relatives, no coworkers, no employees” even if these people are in protected categories.
+It is not discriminatory to state a qualification unrelated to a protected class.
+Landlords are free to say "no relatives, no coworkers, no employees" even if these people are in protected categories.
 This prevents family and workplace awkwardness if there should be a rental disagreement.

 A landlord's duty not to discriminate extends past the rental application and covers the entire tenancy.
 This is particularly important for tenants with disabilities who request changes to their rental unit or who want to relocate within the complex.
 You must engage in dialog and grant all requests that are reasonable, given your financial means.